wojtuss/PaddleSlim/demo/mkldnn_quant/quant_aware/PaddleCV_mkldnn_quantaware_tutorial.md

 - **num_epochs:** Number of training epoches.
 Default value: 1
 - **save_float32_qat_dir:** Path to saved qat_float32 model.
 Default value: `./quantization_models/`
 - **config_file:** Path to training config file.
-Default value is `./config.yaml` If the user needs to change the quantization strategy, modify `config.yaml`.
+Default value is `./config.yaml`

+If the user needs to change the quantization strategy, modify `config.yaml`.
 We sugggest the following configuration to obtain the best accuracy.
 ```
 config = {
          'weight_quantize_type': 'channel_wise_abs_max',
          'activation_quantize_type': 'moving_average_abs_max',
-         'quantize_op_types': ['depthwise_conv2d', 'mul', 'conv2d', 'elmentwise_add', 'pool2d']
+         'quantize_op_types': ['depthwise_conv2d', 'mul', 'conv2d', 'matmul']
      }
 ```
+**`config.yaml` parameters description：**
+- **quantize_op_types:** Now we support quantizable ops including `depthwise_conv2d`, `mul`, `conv2d`, `matmul`, `transpose2`, `reshape2`, `pool2d`.
+During the period of training with fake quantize/dequantize op, we only need to insert fake quantize/dequantize ops around 4 types of ops:`depthwise_conv2d`, `mul`, `conv2d`, `matmul`.
+That is because other quantizable ops `transpose2`, `reshape2`, `pool2d`, input scale and output scale are the same, and the scales could be achieved through `out_threshold` attribute of the op, there is no need to insert fake quantize/dequantize ops for these ops.
+Hereby, we set `'quantize_op_types': ['depthwise_conv2d', 'mul', 'conv2d', 'matmul']`
-For better understanding of the strategies, please refer to [PaddleSlim quant_aware API](https://paddlepaddle.github.io/PaddleSlim/api/quantization_api/#quant_aware)
+- **Other parameters:** Please refer [PaddleSlim quant_aware API](https://paddlepaddle.github.io/PaddleSlim/api/quantization_api/#quant_aware)

 **Note:**
-- To modify the program for quantizaiton, some training options need to be closed.
-Running `` sync_batch_norm '' and quant-training with multicards will cause error, the reason is unknown, for now please make sure to close it as below.
+- To modify the program for quantizaiton, some training options need to disabled.
+Please disable some options as follows:
 ```
 build_strategy.fuse_all_reduce_ops = False
 build_strategy.sync_batch_norm = False
 ```
 - In `train_image_classification.py`, `paddleslim.quant.convert` is used to change the order of `fake_quantize`/`fake_dequantize` ops in Program.
-In addition, `paddleslim.quant.convert ` will also change the operator parameters such as `conv2d`,` depthwise_conv2d`, and `mul` to the values within the range of quantized `int8_t`, but the data type is still `float32`.
-This is the qat float32 model we need, the default saving location is `./quantization_models/`.
+In addition, `paddleslim.quant.convert ` will change the operator parameters values to the values within the range of quantized `int8_t`, but the data type is still `float32`.
+This is the fp32 qat model we need, the default saving location is `./quantization_models/`.

-## 3. Convert fp32 qat model to DNNL INT8 model
+## 3. Convert fp32 qat model to INT8 model
 The model saved after training in the previous step is the float32 qat model.
 We have to remove the `fake_quantize`/`fake_dequantize` ops, and fully convert it into INT8 model.
 Go to the Paddle directory and run

 ```
-python python/paddle/fluid/contrib/slim/tests/save_qat_model.py --qat_model_path=path/to/float32/qat/dir --int8_model_save_path=path/to/int8/model/dir --quantized_ops="conv2d,pool2d"
+python Paddle/python/paddle/fluid/contrib/slim/tests/save_qat_model.py --qat_model_path=/PATH/TO/FLOAT32/QAT/MODEL --int8_model_save_path=/PATH/TO/SAVE/INT8/MODEL --fp32_model_save_path=/PATH/TO/SAVE/FLOAT32/MODEL --ops_to_quantize="conv2d,pool2d"
 ```
+**Available options in the above command：**
+- **qat_model_path:** The path where we save qat float32 model after training.
+- **fp32_model_save_path:** Optional.
+If set, meaning the path to the saved optimized fp32 model
+- **int8_model_save_path:** Optional.
+If set, meaning the path to the saved optimized and quantized INT8 model
+- **ops_to_quantize:**  A comma-separated list of operator types to quantize.
+If the option is not used, an attempt to quantize all quantizable operators will be made, and in that case only quantizable operators which have quantization scales provided in the QAT model will be quantized.
+When deciding which operators to put on the list, the following have to be considered:
+  - Only operators which support quantization will be taken into account.
+  - All the quantizable operators from the list, which are present in the model, must have quantization scales provided in the model.
+Otherwise, quantization of the operator will be skipped with a message saying which variable is missing a quantization scale.
+  - Sometimes it may be suboptimal to quantize all quantizable operators in the model (cf. Notes in the Gathering scales section above).
+To find the optimal configuration for this option, user can run benchmark a few times with different lists of quantized operators present in the model and compare the results.
+For Image Classification models mentioned above the list usually comprises of conv2d and pool2d operators.

 ## 4. Inference test

 ### 4.1 Data preprocessing
 To run the inference test, the data needs to be converted to binary first.
 Run the following script without any pramaters allows you to transform the complete ILSVRC2012_val_data set to bianary file.
 Use `local` parameter to transform your own data.
 Go to Paddle directory and run:
 ```
-python paddle/fluid/inference/tests/api/full_ILSVRC2012_val_preprocess.py --local --data_dir=path/to/user/dataset --output_file=path/to/binary/data
+python Paddle/paddle/fluid/inference/tests/api/full_ILSVRC2012_val_preprocess.py --local --data_dir=/PATH/TO/USER/DATASET/  --output_file=/PATH/TO/SAVE/BINARY/FILE
 ```

 Available options in the above command and their descriptions are as follows:
 - No parameters set.
 The script will download the ILSVRC2012_img_val data from server and convert it into a binary file.
-- local, once set, the script will process user data
+- **local:** once set, the script will process user data
-- data_dir, set the user data directory, default value
+- **data_dir:** Path to the user data directory.
-- label_list, set the image path-image category list, similar to `val_list.txt`
+- **label_list:** set the image path-image category list, similar to `val_list.txt`
-- output_file, the name of the generated bin file
+- **output_file:** Path of the generated bin file
-- data_dim, the length and width of the preprocessed image, the default is 224.
+- **data_dim:** The length and width of the preprocessed image。 Default is 224.

 The user's own data set directory structure should be as follows:
 ```